Mulagori

-The Mullagori or Mulagori or Malagori (ملاګوری Mullagorai, plur. ملاګوري Mullagori; ملاگوری) is a Pashtun tribe present in Khyber District, tribal areas in Khyber Pakhtunkhwa, Pakistan.
+The Mullagori or Mullagori or Mallagori (ملاګوری Mullagorai, plur. ملاګوري Mullagori) is a Pashtun tribe present in Khyber District, tribal areas in Khyber Pakhtunkhwa, Pakistan.
 Historically, they are one of the smallest tribes of ethnic Pashtuns.
 They are considered as a sub-tribe of Momand Pashtun Ghoryakhel confederacy.

 They are natively based in Mullagori Tehsil of Khyber District and in the Prang Ghar Tehsil of Mohmand District in the Province of Khyber Pakhtunkhwa, Pakistan, and in Nangarhar Province, Afghanistan.
 They are also present in smaller numbers in Charsadda and in Balochistan.

-In Mullagori Tehsil, their area extends from a little west of Chauki Sparsang to the crest of the Dabrai hill and from the Kabul River on the north to Lakka Sar on the south touching the land of the Kuki khel (Afridis sub-tribe) and Zakha khel (Afridis sub-tribe), and a clan of the Shinwari.
-Their neighbors on the west are the Shalmanis and on the north, the Tarakzai Mohmands.

 Almost all of the Mullagoris speak a northern variety of Pashto and some southern variety of Pashto.

 Origin

-The Mullagori', is sub section of Momand Pashtun Ghoryakhel confederacy.
+The Mullagori (Pashto: ملاګوري), also spelled Mulagori and Mallagori, is sub section of Momand Pashtun Ghoryakhel confederacy.
 Predominantly Mullagori inhabit to the Khyber District in the previous Federally Administered Tribal Areas now Khyber Pakhtunkhwa, Pakistan and in Nangarhar Province, Afghanistan.

 The Mullagori were considered to be the fighters tribe of Pashtuns during the British rule in East India.
 They settled just north of the Khyber Pass during the time when Islam was brought to South Asia.
 There are two main settlements of Mullagoris, One type of Mullagori are called "Da Sasobi Mulagori".
 Sasobi Mulagoris are living in Sasobi area of Nangarhar Province of Afghanistan near Tirah hills, while the other are called "Da Tatare Mulagori" that are living to the north-east of Khyber Pass.
 Other areas inhabited by the Mullagori include Munda (near Shabqadar), Harichand in Charsadda, Badraga (Malakand Agency), Pir Saddi village in Mardan and in Peshawar close to Shah Qabul areas of Dabgari, and on Dalazak Road, Nangrahar province near Lal Pura, Kunar Province, and Hilmand (Afghanistan).